kellerben/dudle/README.md

 # Installation
 1. Place this application into a directory where cgi-scripts are evaluated.
-2. If you want to change some configuration, state it in the file »config.rb« (see config_sample.rb for help) to start with a default configuration.
+2. If you want to change some configuration, state it in the file `config.rb` (see `config_sample.rb` for help) to start with a default configuration.
 3. The webserver needs the permission to write into the directory
-4. You need .mo files in order to use localisations.
+4. You need `.mo` files in order to use localisations.
    You have 2 possibilities:
    1. Run this small script to fetch the files from the main server: